the-bos/the-bos.github.io/_posts/2025-04-11-welcome-to-bos-life.markdown

 ### 👋 Hello, world!

-#### I'm Branden Olson Steele (BOS) -- AI engineer by day, new dad by night, and caffeine addict by necessity.
+#### I'm Branden Olson Steele (BOS) -- AI engineer by day, new dad by night, and espresso-fueled throughout.
-After working for over a decade at the frontier between research, data science, and AI engineering, I’m finally starting the blog I’ve been meaning to write for... well, a decade.
+After working for over a decade at the frontier between research, data science, and AI engineering, I’m finally starting the blog I’ve been meaning to write for... well, a decade!

 #### Elevator pitch

-- I'm an **AI generalist** drawn to hard, ambiguous problems in diverse domains, from architecting fintech agents, to trailblazing HR content creation, to devising new methods in the statistical sciences
+- I’m a **generalist** driven by a track record of delivering AI / ML systems that solve complex, high-impact problems across domains, with a recent and growing fintech obsession
-- I _love_ building production-grade AI / ML systems, with a recent obsession with agents, GenAI, and LLMs, and a fundamental appreciation of classical statistical models
+- I _love_ building for production, especially systems powered by agents, GenAI, and LLMs that are ready to meet the real world
 - I'm lucky to have learned from world-class engineers, scientists, and mentors, who have showed me why pressure is a privilege
-- I’m very humbled every day by how deep this rabbit hole goes!
+- And every day, I’m humbled by how deep this rabbit hole goes!

 #### Time to write

 For years I've wanted to write seriously about AI / ML Engineering, but never quite found the time.
-However, over the last year, I shipped my biggest career project to date (more on that later), I welcomed my first child to the world (Ada, named after you-know-the-one), and left a Fortune 500 company for a start-up.
+However, over the last year, I shipped my biggest career project to date (more on that later, but [here](https://medium.com/workday-engineering/customer-aware-job-description-generation-8201cb045b46) is a great post about it), I welcomed my first child to the world (Ada, named after you-know-the-one), and left a Fortune 500 company for a start-up.

 In other words, time is now my most precious, vanishing resource.